AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/introduction/rapid-development-environments.md

 ## Redefinir {#reset-rde}

 A redefinição do RDE remove todos os códigos personalizados, configurações e conteúdo das instâncias do autor e de publicação.
-Isso pode ser útil, por exemplo, se o RDE tiver sido usado para testar um recurso específico e você quiser redefini-lo para um estado padrão para testar um recurso diferente.
+Essa redefinição é útil, por exemplo, se o RDE tiver sido usado para testar um recurso específico e você quiser redefini-lo para um estado padrão para que você possa testar um recurso diferente.

 Uma redefinição definirá o RDE para a versão do AEM mais recente disponível.

 <!-- Alexandru: hiding for now, please don't delete

 Resetting can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line).
-Resetting takes a few minutes and all existing content and code will be deleted from the RDE.
+Resetting takes a few minutes and all existing content and code is deleted from the RDE.

 >[NOTE!]
 >
->You must be assigned the Cloud Manager Developer role in order to be able to use the reset feature.
-If not, a reset action will result in an error.
+>You must be assigned the Cloud Manager Developer role to use the reset feature.
+If not, a reset action results in an error.

 ### Reset the RDE via Command Line {#reset-the-rde-command-line}